hperrin/svelte-material-ui/README.md

 Upgrading from an old version?
 Be sure to read the [migration doc](MIGRATING.md).

+Upgrading from v6?
+No more elemental components; you can now use the "tag" prop for HTML elements or the "Svg" component.
+No more "ComponentDev" types; components can now be used as their type.
+Check out the [upgrade instructions](MIGRATING.md#smui-6---smui-7).

 Upgrading from v5?
 If you're still using the advanced styling method, it's really time to switch to the easy styling method. '/styled' endpoints are no longer provided.
 Check out the [upgrade instructions](MIGRATING.md#smui-5---smui-6).

 Upgrading from v4?
 SMUI v5 requires the [TypeScript preprocessor](https://github.com/sveltejs/svelte-preprocess).
 SMUI v6 does not though, so if you upgrade straight to v6, don't worry.
 Check out the [upgrade instructions](MIGRATING.md#smui-4---smui-5).